Lee Nak-hoon: Biography

-Lee Nak-hoon was born in Seoul, Korea in 1936.
+Lee Nak-hoon was born in Keijō, Korea, Empire of Japan in 1936.
 After graduation from Kyunggi High School in 1956, Lee studied Aesthetics at Seoul National University.
 When he finished his second year of the study, Lee went to the United States to history at Miami University.

 Lee starred in over 800 drama series, and 80 plays.
 Lee translated and introduced the popular US TV series, The Six Million Dollar Man and Columbo to the South Korean public.
 Lee also served as a member of the National Assembly from 1981 to 1985.